Fairtrade Fortnight 2017

 Towns; Fairtrade report being compiled and audited independently against set criteria to declare Northern Ireland a

 Fairtrade devolved region.

 2017 June 19: Declaration and Launch of Report for Northern Ireland's attainment of Fairtrade devolved regional status.

-2018 Indian and Hondouran Fairtrade producers' tour of Council areas across Northern Ireland; Remaining four Councils
+2018 Indian and Hondouran Fairtrade producers' tour of Council areas across Northern Ireland; Remaining five Councils

 working towards completing Fairtrade Borough/District campaign, including named Towns; The Open University

 attains Fairtrade status.
 Stranmillis University College attains Fairtrade status.
 Antrim and Newtownabbey; Ards and

 North Down; Armagh City, Banbridge and Craigavon; Belfast City; Derry City and Strabane; Lisburn and Castlereagh

 City all renew their Fairtrade Borough/District/City status, respectively; Fairtrade flowerbed planted at Hillsborough

 roundabout on A1 Motorway; Fairtrade featured at Cultural Night Belfast; Fairtrade initiative encourages schools to bake